mdzikrullah20/Md-Zikrullah/README.md

 # 💫 About Me

 🔭 **I’m currently working on**
-Designing and implementing dynamic, user-friendly web interfaces as a Software Engineer at M&S Consulting.
+Designing and implementing dynamic, user-friendly web interfaces as a Software Engineer at LeopardRuns Innovation & Technology.
 My work focuses on leveraging React.js and Redux Toolkit to create scalable, efficient web solutions with seamless API integrations.

 👯 **I’m looking to collaborate on**
 Projects that require expertise in React.js, REST API integration, and responsive UI/UX designs.
 If you're innovating in scalable web applications or video platform development, let’s collaborate!